- Kitchen & Home

 Top tips for cooking the perfect free-from Christmas dinner

-‘Tis the season to be jolly, but for many people with allergies and intolerances, Christmas is often one of the most challenging seasons of the year.
-Festive foods like mince pies and Christmas pudding are often choc-a-bloc with allergy-inducing ingredients – leaving those with restrictive diets forced to keep an eagle eye on everything they eat.
+But for those with allergies and intolerances, it’s not always easy to get it right.
+Festive foods like mince pies and Christmas pudding are often choc-a-bloc with allergens – leaving those with restrictive diets forced to keep an eagle eye on everything they eat.

 An easy way to avoid nuts

-Bread sauce, gravy, Yorkshire puddings…. many of the best side dishes in the traditional Christmas Day feast are packed with gluten.
+From bread sauce to Yorkshire puddings, Christmas dinner is packed with gluten.
 But removing gluten or wheat from these popular dishes doesn’t have to ruin the flavour.
-Just use easy substitutes like cornflour in your gravy, and general purpose free-from flour in your Yorkshire puddings for a meal that tastes just as good.
+Just use easy substitutes like cornflour in your gravy, and general-purpose free-from flour in your Yorkshire puddings for a meal that tastes just as good.

 Catering for vegans?
 Here’s how to skip dairy and meat